evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 ## Pre-requisites
 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)
 2. Install the [serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started)
 3. Create a [Sendgrid API Key](https://docs.sendgrid.com/ui/account-and-settings/api-keys).
-You don't need to give it full permissions. `Design Library` and `Template Engine` should be enough
+You don't need to give it full permissions. `Template Engine` should be enough

 ## Setup
 - Clone the repository and `cd` into it: